aspose-total/Aspose.Total-Products/total/en/java/conversion/xml-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export XML to ODP" h2="Export XML to ODP via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert XML to ODP within any Java J2SE, J2EE, or J2ME application.
+The process involves two steps, both of which are made simple by the use of Aspose.Total for Java.

+The first step is to export XML to PPTX using Aspose.PDF for Java.
+This API provides a wide range of features for creating, editing, and converting PDF documents.
+It also allows developers to export XML to PPTX with just a few lines of code.

+The second step is to convert PPTX to ODP using Aspose.Slides for Java.
+This PowerPoint Processing API provides a comprehensive set of features for creating, editing, and converting PowerPoint presentations.
+It also allows developers to convert PPTX to ODP with just a few lines of code.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert XML to ODP within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XML to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to ODP.
+Overall, Aspose.Total for Java makes it easy for developers to convert XML to ODP within any Java J2SE, J2EE, or J2ME application.
+With just a few lines of code, developers can quickly and easily export XML to PPTX and then convert PPTX to ODP.
+This makes it easy to create, edit, and convert documents within any Java application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}